Syntoxine/rwa/README.md

 You can add as many different channels as you like, the only required property is the `webhook_url`.
 The `regions` and `buckets` function as filters, only events from a region in `regions` or a bucket in `buckets` will be sent to the channel.
 Adding the `endotarting=true` property will make the channel an endotarting channel, where only events that result in there being someone new to endorse will be shown.
 ## TODO
 - Implement personalized db queries through a discord bot
+- Move to a local PostgreSQL database for performance...